Jack-2077/Lotto/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+You can see the app [here](http://jack-2077.github.io/Lotto)

 ## Available Scripts